alykes/pcep/PCAP/Python-Institute/module-3/README.md

   - If there are two superclasses on the line in a class definition, then inheritance and overriding goes from left to right!
   - Refer to `44.overriding.py` and `45.overriding.py` for examples on two situation that have conflicting entities.

-- Polymorphism
+- **Polymorphism**
-  - This is when the exact same call of an entity behaves in two completely different ways depending on the how the call originated.
+  - This is when the exact same call of an entity behaves in two completely different ways depending on the where the call originated from.
   - This can occur when the subclass is able to modify its superclass behaviour.
   - Refer to `46.poly.py` and `47.poly.py`